 • Ketosis-

 When the body needs high-fat content for energy production, the fat breakdown will result in the release of chemicals.
 The progress is called ketones.
-Also, ketones produce a byproduct known as acetone which is responsible for the smell or taste in the mouth.
-Ketosis usually occurs when the level of blood sugar and insulin in the body decreases and causes a sweet taste in the mouth.
+Also, ketones produce a byproduct known as acetone, which is responsible for the smell or taste in the mouth.
+Ketosis usually occurs when the level of blood sugar and insulin in the body decreases, causing a sweet taste in the mouth.

 GERD (gastroesophageal reflux disorder) is caused by a stomach acid imbalance that pushes digestive enzymes from the stomach back into the food pipe, throat, and voice box.
-The backflow is blamed for changes in taste including a sweet taste in the mouth.
-Gastroenterologists also confirmed that people with GERD usually liked to sip sweet foods or soda drinks.
+The backflow is blamed for changes in taste, including a sweet taste in the mouth.
+Gastroenterologists also confirmed that people with GERD usually like to sip sweet foods or soda drinks.

 • Cancer